planetarysoftware/TSC/TSC-Charter.md

 * Creating new repositories and projects under the [_planetarysoftware_ GitHub organization](https://github.com/planetarysoftware) as required
-* Maintaining a list of projects and working groups
 * Setting and maintaining appropriate standards for community discourse via the various mediums under TSC control
-* Maintaining the list of additional Collaborators
+* Maintaining a list of additional Collaborators
 * Setting and maintaining standards covering contributions of code, documentation and other materials
 * Mediating technical conflicts between Collaborators or Planetary Software Organization